-Tomlinson arrived in Canada on March 15, 1867.
+Tomlinson arrived in Victoria on March 13, 1867.
 He spent several months in Victoria where he met Alice Woods, and a year later they were married.
-The two spent sixteen years working in Kincolith and Kispiox.
+The two spent sixteen years working in Kincolith and Ankitlast on the Kispiox River.
 During this time, Tomlinson got to know the different First Nations groups in the area, as well as their customs and languages.
 He was even adopted into the Raven Clan after two Tsimshian boys noticed a small black bird that Tomlinson had drawn on the corner of his sheets along with his initials, and assumed he belonged to their clan.

 By all accounts, Tomlinson’s interactions with the First Nations people he met were respectful, even as he encouraged them to convert to Christianity.
-Tomlinson first decided to become a medical missionary when three of his siblings died from tuberculosis; he did not charge for his medical services, and was reportedly willing to work alongside traditional medicine men.
+Tomlinson first decided to become a medical missionary when three of his siblings died from tuberculosis; he did not charge for his medical services, and did not interfere if his patients preferred to see traditional medicine men.

 By the early 1880s, Tomlinson, Alice and their six children were living in Metlakatla, BC with Tomlinson’s friend and colleague, William Duncan.
 Duncan was an abrasive character, often in conflict with church leadership.
-He had been in the northwest for a long time, and started Metlakatla as a self-sufficient Christian community — and somewhere where he had absolute control.
+He had been in the northwest for a long time, and started Metlakatla, BC as a self-sufficient Christian community.
 Several other villages, including Kincolith and Meanskinisht, would be modelled after Metlakatla, and represented alternatives to government reserves.

 Reserves were introduced as a form of government-sanctioned displacement, and are still controversial today.
 While they may offer some benefits, including distinct political and legal status for First Nations residents, they also represent the carving up of traditional territories and attempted assimilation.
 First Nations groups were confined — through treaties in Eastern Canada and often less formally in the west — to small portions of their original territories.
 This was done in order to introduce agriculture and European ways of life on reserves, while freeing up more land for white settlement.